 Tutorial is a morning tutorial session with a classroom teacher.
 Students may elect to attend tutorial to review material or to prepare for upcoming assessments.
 Teachers may assign students to tutorial when they identify the need for extra help or when the student’s performance is below course and school expectations.
 Tutorial is designed to ensure academic success by providing early intervention to students who are experiencing academic difficulty.

-Tutoring- The primary goal of the tutoring is to assist students in the development of learning and study skills in order that the students increase their level of independence in preparation for college.
-Tutoring is offered to students requiring additional academic support.
-The program is individually tailored to provide one to one assistance in the specific needs of each student.
-Tutors work in conjunction with subject teachers and advisors in an effort to assist students toward developing mastery in skills and content.
+Academic support coaching offered through The Gunston Learning Center guides students in the development of learning and study skills to allow them to increase their level of independence in preparation for college.
+The program is individually tailored to provide one to one assistance in the specific areas of need of each student.
+Academic coaches work in conjunction with subject teachers and advisors to assist students toward developing mastery in skills and content.